 You may not realize this, but the difference between a bike you buy at your local bike shop, and one that you purchase from a big box store (like Walmart) is huge.
 Bike-store-quality ones are stronger, lighter, and widesigned to fit the rider better.
 This means that they will not only last longer, but they are also easier to pedal and are less likely to inflict permanent injury in the form of strained lower back muscles or carpal tunnel.

 I know that when you are just looking at price tags and pictures it is difficult to understand why a higher-priced bike is worth the expense.
 If that describes you, then stop by your local shop (or ask your friend who has a road bike), and try one.

 The quality and comfort difference of a “bike-shop quality bike” is night and day.

-After all, if you want to get into road riding, you are probably rather serious about your fitness, and will likely be putting significant number miles on your steed every year.
+After all, if you want to get into road riding, you are probably rather serious about your fitness, and will likely be putting significant number of miles on your steed every year.